chardensoft/sportsdada/README.md

 ### Future Additions:
 - Adding an about page
-- Tracking stats for the BPL (Powder League)
+- Tracking stats for the BPL
 - Subscription for newsletter
 - Requests